interactions-py/interactions.py/docs/migrate_to_109.rst

             if not hasattr(bot, "slash"):
                 # Creates new SlashCommand instance to bot if bot doesn't have.
                 bot.slash = SlashCommand(bot, override_type=True)
+            # Note that hasattr block is optional, meaning you might not have it.
+            # Its completely fine, and ignore it.
             self.bot = bot
             self.bot.slash.get_cog_commands(self)